Floer theory for Lagrangian cobordisms: The Cthulhu complex

-In order to prove $\mathfrak{d}_{\varepsilon^-_0,\varepsilon^-_1}\,^2=0$, we need to study the boundary points of one-dimensional moduli spaces of pseudoholomorphic strips.
-As usual in Floer theory, this composition is defined by counting broken pseudoholomorphic strips that correspond to the boundary points of these moduli spaces.
-Recall that, in our setting, every strip is punctured, and that all counts are \emph{weighted} by the augmentations chosen.
-For this reason, we start by prescribing two important points that need to be taken into account when performing these counts: \begin{enumerate}[label={(\Roman*)}] \item Recall that the punctured pseudoholomorphic strips used in the definition of $d_{++}$ live in the top level and are allowed to have negative punctures.
+In our setting pseudoholomorphic strips are punctured, and their count is weighted by the augmentations.
+For this reason, we insist on two important points that need to be taken into account when performing these counts: \begin{enumerate}[label={(\Roman*)}] \item The punctured pseudoholomorphic strips used in the definition of $d_{++}$ have boundary on $\R \times \Lambda_i^+$ and are allowed to have punctures which are negatively asymptotic to pure chords of $\Lambda^+_i$.
 When adjoining the rigid punctured strips in the definition of $d_{++}$ and $d_{+*}$, where $*=0,-$, i.e.~the glued configurations corresponding to the compositions $d_{++} d_{+*}$, we do not necessarily obtain a broken pseudoholomorphic strip.
-In order to obtain a broken strip, we will adjoin the pseudoholomorphic half-planes that appear in the count defining the right-hand side of
+In order to obtain a broken strip, we will adjoin the pseudoholomorphic punctured discs that appear in the count defining the right-hand side of

-to the middle level.
-From the latter equality, it also follows that the composition $d_{++} d_{+*}$ indeed is obtained by counting buildings of precisely this form. \item Not all broken punctured pseudoholomorphic strips correspond to two glued pseudoholomorphic \emph{strips}.
-Namely, as shown in Section \ref{sec:gluing}, there are so-called $\partial$-breakings that consist of a punctured strip together with a punctured half-plane of index $1$ having boundary on $\R \times \Lambda^\pm_i$, $i=0,1$.
-Recall the fact that the counts of the latter half-planes define the differential $\partial_\pm$ of the Chekanov-Eliashberg algebras of $\Lambda^\pm_0 \cup \Lambda^\pm_1$, and that the equality
+From the latter equality it follows that the composition $d_{++} d_{+*}$ indeed is obtained by counting buildings of this form. \item Not all broken punctured pseudoholomorphic strips correspond to two glued pseudoholomorphic \emph{strips}.
+Namely there are so-called $\partial$-breakings that consist of a punctured strip together with a punctured disc with boundary on $\R \times \Lambda^\pm_i$, $i=0,1$.
+The count of these discs defines the differentials $\partial_\pm$ of the Chekanov-Eliashberg algebras of $\Lambda^\pm_0 \cup \Lambda^\pm_1$, and the equalities

 holds by definition.
-It thus follows that the counts of the totality of the broken strips of this kind must vanish in the case when this count is weighted by the augmentations. \end{enumerate}
+It thus follows that the total count of broken strips of this kind vanishes if it is weighted by the augmentations. \end{enumerate}

-\begin{proof} The fact that the map is well-defined follows form the compactness result Theorem \ref{thm:compactness} together with the transversality results in Section \ref{sec:transversality}.
-Namely, all moduli spaces of index $0$ having fixed asymptotics are compact (since there is a uniform upper bound on its total energy) $0$-dimensional manifolds.